java-crypto/cross_platform_crypto/docs/pqc_chrystalskyber_kem.md

 | ECIES  | curve P-256 | 67 | 91 | 128 |
 | Chrystals-Kyber | not specified | 2400 | 1184 | 1088 |

+If you like to get a general overview about the sizes compared to other algorithms visit my page [PQC algorithms facts overview](pqc_overview_algorithm_facts.md).

 ### Do I need an additional library?

 Yes, you need 2 libraries: